diyjac/SDC-P4/README.md

 ![Image Filters](./output_images/imagefiltersresults.png)

 The resulting threshold binary image worked well in the video mostly, but was brittle.
 There were still many places it would fail.
 If there were only a way we could apply multiple combinations of thresholds to what the images needed for finding lane lines.
 As it turned out, there was!
 In comes image analysis.

 ##### 3.2.3.5 Image Analysis

 What is at issue is that we were applying the same thresholds on different images with different lighting conditions.
 As with previous Machine Learning techniques, we learned that normalization of the data were essential for being able to retrieve useful information.
 This is no exception.
 The idea is that based on statistics of the images we have, we should be able to figure out what is the optimum filter combination for each type of image, so that we don't have to treat them all the same.
 So, first we have to generate a set of useful information on the images as a base to try to figure out how to generate more tailored filter combinations.
-Below are the result of this study.
+Below are the results of this study.
 The **ImageFilters** module uses the *imageQ* function to generate the statics:

 ![Image Analysis](./output_images/imageanalysisresults.png)